Cosmic-Chatter/Constellation/apps/media_browser/README.md

 # Media Browser
-Media Browser provides a touch-screen interface for browsing, searching, and filtering large sets of images and videos.
+Media Browser provides a touch-screen interface for browsing, searching, and filtering large sets of images.

 ## Limitations
 - Multiple languages are not currently supported.